SystemsApproach/sdn/onos.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 ONOS defines a Southbound Interface (SBI) plugin framework, where each
-plugin defines some southbound (network facing) API.
+plugin defines some southbound (network-facing) API.
 Each plugin,
 called a *Protocol Provider*, serves as a proxy between the SBI and
-the underlying network, where there is no limitation of what control
+the underlying network, where there is no limitation on what control
 protocol each can use to communicate with the network.
 Providers
 register themselves with the SBI plugin framework, and can start
 acting as a conduit for passing information and control directives